junyuelin/UCSD-MentalHealth-Bot/index.md

 health service-related information.
 When a user asks our chatbot something, our model retrieves relevant information from these PDF documents to provide more context and generate responses that are more tailored to UCSD mental health services.
 <details>
-  <summary> Click here for more on the nitty gritty of our RAG pipeline if you care for it.</summary>
+  <summary>Click on this line for more on the nitty gritty of our RAG pipeline if you care for it!</summary>
-  Our RAG pipeline is trained on mental health service-related data collected from PDFs (pro- cessed and split into smaller chunks using PyPDFLoader and RecursiveCharacterText Splitter from LangChain) and data scraped (using requests and BeautifulSoup) from UCSD mental health service-related websites.
+  Our RAG pipeline is trained on mental health service-related data collected from PDFs (processed and split into smaller chunks using PyPDFLoader and RecursiveCharacterText Splitter from LangChain) and data scraped (using requests and BeautifulSoup) from UCSD mental health service-related websites.
   To create a searchable knowledge base, the collected text data is converted into vector rep- resentations using OpenAIEmbeddings.
 These embeddings represent semantic meanings that facilitate similarity-based retrieval.
 The generated embeddings are stored in a FAISS index (IndexFlatL2) that enables efficient nearest-neighbor searches.
 When a user query is received, its embedding is computed and searched against the FAISS index to find the most relevant documents.
 Relevant documents from FAISS are retrieved and passed as context to GPT-3.5 turbo.
 </details>
 ![This is a diagram of our RAG pipeline](rag_cache_diagram.png)